 This section summarises the quality and value ratings for each typology.
-Within Wirral, there are 544 sites equivalent to 1,541 hectares of open space.
+Within Wirral, 544 sites were identified equivalent to 1,545 hectares of open space.
 The largest contributors to provision are parks and gardens (581 hectares) and natural and semi natural greenspace (574 hectares).
-A total of 522 sites received a quality and value score.
-This is due to 22 sites being unable to be accessed at the time of the visit, which are identified under each typology section.
+A total of 521 sites received a quality and value score.
+This is due to 23 sites being unable to be accessed at the time of the visit, which are identified under each typology section.